fbpx

 Tahmima Anam is a Bangladeshi born British writer.
 Her first novel, ‘A Golden Age,’ is inspired by her parents who were freedom fighters during the Bangladesh Liberation War.
 She has also studied war during her post-graduation career and spent two years in Bangladesh interviewing hundreds of war fighters.

 As many of our members did not know much about Bangladeh’s Liberation War, this novel encouraged us to learn more about history and the struggles experienced by people during that time.
 We found the book to be an easy read which instigated some great conversations about war, history, education and relationships during our book club session.
-To learn more about our discussions, click on the link below.
+To learn more about our discussions, click on the link.
+Buy the book here.

 Though our focus is on South-Asian authors, we believe it’s important to learn from a diverse sect of society and there’s no better form of empowerment than reading from their perspective.